Park Hang-seo: Coaching career

-After his professional retirement, Park started a coaching career at Lucky-Goldstar Hwangso in 1989.
+After his retirement as a player, Park started a coaching career at Lucky-Goldstar Hwangso in 1989.

 In November 1996, he was appointed a caretaker manager and was in charge of one match in the 1996 Korean FA Cup.

-From 1997 to February 2000, he was a coach of Suwon Samsung Bluewings.
+From 1997 to February 2000, Park was a coach of Suwon Samsung Bluewings.

 Park was one of the two assistant managers of Guus Hiddink at the 2002 FIFA World Cup.

 Managerial career

 South Korea U23

-In August 2002, Park was appointed as head coach of the South Korean side for the 2002 Asian Games by performing successfully as the senior team assistant.
-However, Korea Football Association (KFA) had not done any preparation for the 2002 Asian Games since there was no manager or coaching staff for two years.
-KFA had focused on the 2002 FIFA World Cup, which was co-hosted in South Korea, so Park had to prepare for the tournament in two months.
+In August 2002, Park was appointed as manager of the South Korean side for the 2002 Asian Games by performing successfully as the senior team assistant.
+However, Korea Football Association (KFA) hadn't done any preparation for the 2002 Asian Games since there was no manager or coaching staff for 2 years.
+KFA had focused on the 2002 FIFA World Cup, which was co-hosted in South Korea, so Park had to prepare for the tournament in 2 months.
 In addition, KFA was criticized that Park worked without getting paid because they formally didn't sign with him.
 South Korea lost to Iran on penalties in the semi-finals, but won the bronze medal.
 Park was sacked after the tournament.